blockcypher/blockcypher-python/README.md

 ```
 >>> import blockcypher
 ```
-(to keep your code clean we recommend `from blockcypher import foo` where `foo` is the method you want to use)
+Note: to keep your code clean we recommend `from blockcypher import foo` where `foo` is the method you want to use, but for simplicity all examples below are instead written as `blocypher.foo('bar')`

 How much bitcoin (in satoshis) is currently sitting in the Bitcoin Foundation Address:
 ```